Sanaebadi97/volley-demo/README.md

-The Data is from https://www.androidhive.info/ and I use The Photo and ... from This site.and the rate is fake...
+The Data is from [Site](https://www.androidhive.info/)and I use The Photo and ... from This site.and the rate is fake...

 and this Gif is The output.